mkhairul6/AlphaDocs/README.md

 `http://<server>/api/1.0/promotions/<brandCode>`

 Promotions are to be displayed only.
 There are two types of promotions - vouchers and promo codes.
-Vouchers are automatically given to customers in their account.
+Vouchers are automatically given to customers in their account (see <a href="#customer">Customer</a> `vouchers` property).
 Customers can then choose which vouchers to apply into their orders.
 Promo codes on the other hand are free to be used at any time.
 They simply have to be entered into the order.
 Of course, terms and conditions still apply.

 Apps should pass in vouchers and/or promo codes selected by the customer to Alpha with "test" = true, to query whether the promotion(s) can be applied.
 Alpha will return the order with discounts if the promotion(s) are valid.
 This should be presented to the customer before paying.